wendyverdonk93/docs/content/integrations/accounting and bookkeeping/Snelstart reconciliation plugins by Premarc/_index.md

 [Lightspeed](https://www.snelkoppeling.eu/lightspeed)

-If you still have inquiries, do not hesitate to contact us at <support@multisafepay.com> and we will happily answer any questions.
+If you still have inquiries, email our Support Team <support@multisafepay.com>